0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/usecase-erc721-bridge.md

   --resourceId "0x000000000000000000000000000000c76ebe4a02bbc34786d860b355f5a5ce00"
 ```

 After the deposit transaction is successful, the relayer will get the event and vote for the proposal.
-It executes a transaction to send NFT to the recipient account in the Polygon Edge chain after the required number of votes are submitted.
+It executes a transaction to send NFT to the recipient account in Polygon Edge chain after the required number of votes are submitted.

 ```bash
 INFO[11-19|09:07:50] Handling nonfungible deposit event       chain=mumbai